 I walked away, unseen, wishing my eighty ear-old self had known she would stand in the March house parlour, within touching distance of the girls she wanted as her sisters.
 That eight-year-old is long gone, but it does not matter.
 There are some books that you live inside.
 And others that live inside you.

-Originally published on 26 December 2017
+This article was originally published on 26 December 2017